Covid-19 coronavirus: Jacinda Ardern on level 2 plans and latest case numbers

 Professional and semi-professional sport will resume under level 2 but more guidance on community sports would be provided later today, said Ardern.

-Asked about the September 19 general election, Ardern said she'd given thought to the campaign "only in passing" and was hopeful New Zealanders would be able to have more interaction by then.
+Asked about the September 19 general election, Ardern said she'd given thought to the campaign "only in passing" and was hopeful New Zealanders would have more interaction by then.

 Small business scheme up and running